22 April 2018

 There were marquees and stalls set up at the edge of the park selling all sorts of running gear or advertising upcoming races.
 With barely a glance, I passed them, heading for the middle of the park where I hoped it would be more peaceful.
 On the way I almost bumped into Andy who’d been warming up and was dashing for the start line.

 The further I got from the race the quieter it became.
 Even so, the benches were all full.
 This was probably a good thing.
 If I’d sat down I might not have got up again.
-Slowly, I walked a circuit of the park, stopping briefly at the Enclosure sculpture, then crossed the road and headed for London Road where I knew there would be Spitfire marshals waiting to have their photos taken.
+Slowly, I walked a circuit of the park, stopping briefly at the Enclosure sculpture, then crossed the road and headed for London Road.

-Once I’d captured all the marshals on London Road and grabbed a takeaway coffee, I pushed my way back through the crowds to the finish enclosure.
+With a takeaway coffee in my hand, I pushed my way back through the crowds to the finish enclosure.
 This was off limits to the general public but I took advantage of my high vis jacket and sneaked in to snap a few shots of the finish line marshals guarding the medals, water bottles and race packs.

 By this time the race had begun and I knew I’d soon have to think about finding a good place to take finish line photos.
-As I wandered up and down scouting out likely spots I caught up with race organiser Nicki, my friend Kylie and the rest of the Spitfire marshals between the finish line and London Road.
+As I wandered up and down scouting out likely spots I caught up with race organiser Nicki and my friend Kylie.

 Eventually, after much going back and forth, I settled on a spot right at the bottom of London Road just before the point where the 10k, half marathon and marathon courses divided.
-Then it was just a matter of trying to spot Spitfire shirts amongst the throng of runners whilst cheering madly.
-Paddy was the first Spitfire I spotted, closely followed by Rob and Gerry, who was running his first marathon.
+Then it was just a matter of trying to spot pacer shirts amongst the throng of runners whilst cheering madly.
+Rob was the first I spotted, running with Gerry, who was running his first marathon.
 It didn’t bode well for Gerry that he was running at more or less his usual pace.
 Finishing a marathon, especially your first, is all about pacing yourself, especially on the hottest marathon day on record.

 At this stage the runners coming past could have been running anything from 10k to the full marathon.
 The former would be heading for the finish line, the latter for the start of their second lap.
-In the background I could hear Meeje shouting “Marathon keep left,” over and over.
-The only thing to distinguish one set of runners from the others was the colour of their bibs but I barely registered anything but a blur of Spitfire shirts amongst all the assorted colours.
+In the background I could hear a marshal shouting “Marathon keep left,” over and over.
+The only thing to distinguish one set of runners from the others was the colour of their bibs but I barely registered anything but a blur of different coloured shirts and the odd interesting costume.
 Luckily I did spot John with his 1:45 half marathon pacer shirt.
 He looked hot but happy and gave me a smile as he passed.

-Seeing John reminded me that Commando would be along in around fifteen minutes and I probably should be looking for orange pacer shirts as well as Spitfire tops.
-It took all my concentration but I did manage to spot pacers Luis and Richard along with a load more Spitfires.
-Going by the times on their shirts I knew Commando would be the next pacer I saw.
+Seeing John reminded me that Commando would be along in around fifteen minutes and I probably should be concentrate on orange pacer shirts.
+It took all my concentration but I did manage to spot pacer Luis and Massi.
+Going by the time on his shirts I knew Commando would be the next pacer I saw.

 By this time a steady trickle of 10k and half marathon finishers were making their way up London Road.
 Although they really should have known better, several thought it was ok to walk along the course against the flow of runners.
 A couple even became abusive when asked to stay off the course.
 I’m fairly sure none of them would have been happy if they’d had to swerve around inconsiderate finishers while they were running but some people seem to forget the race keeps going even if they have finished.